 Inspiration for your upcoming engagement shoot.
-So you’ve found the perfect photographer (or maybe you haven’t yet) and you’ve started dreaming up what your engagement session is going to look like.
-I’ve been shooting engagement shoots for 4 years now and I’ve collected a massive list of sweet locations from indoor studio spaces to adventurous outdoor locations to locations that you can enjoy a fun activity together while you shoot.
+So maybe you’ve found the perfect photographer and you’ve started dreaming up what your engagement session is going to look like.
+I’ve been shooting engagement shoots for 6+ years now and I’ve collected a massive list of sweet locations from indoor studio spaces to adventurous outdoor spots to locations that you can enjoy a fun activity together in while you shoot.
 And as an enneagram type 7, I’m a big dreamer and idea generating machine, so I’m always thinking up new shoot ideas faster than I can use them.
 So, all you newly engaged couples, these are for you!

 And to be honest, what better way to ease the photo shoot nerves than to be able to distract yourself with a fun game or activity am I right?!
-Ex. indoor rock climbing, or eating donuts.
+Ex. indoor rock climbing, eating donuts, building a campfire.
 Yeah these are that cool.
-So stick around to see 17 of my favourite locations for engagement sessions around Ontario.
+So stick around to see 17 unique locations for engagement sessions around Ontario.

 I’m not going to lie to you, I’ve yet to find a couple daring enough to take me up on this idea, but I’m going to keep trying no matter how long it takes.
 This is a drawbridge that starts fairly close to the water and sits in a small canal.
 It would be perfect for some easy bridge jumping in the summer and would make an awesome spot for cute swimming photos of you and your love.

 If you’re dreaming of an indoor, more lifestyle-type shoot, then this is the place to go.
 It has three beautiful, mid-century styled studio spaces across Toronto that are perfect for those cozy photos you’re imagining.
 I recently had my business brand photos taken at LOVT East and fell in love with the old factory windows and creative art around the space.
 I’ve also shot in LOVT West and of course, it was just as beautiful.